GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 The HPC Toolkit officially supports Ubuntu based VM images in the majority of our modules, with a couple exceptions:

-* [htcondor-configure]: Only provides support for the HPC CentOS 7 image.
+* [htcondor-base]: Only provides support for the HPC CentOS 7 image.
 * [nfs-server]: Only provides support for CentOS 7 images for the server itself.
 * [DDN-EXAScaler]: The underlying terraform module has a limitted set of supported images [documented][exascalerimages] in the exascaler-cloud-terraform